blanton144/kcorrect/docs/sphinx/intro.rst

 `paper in the Astronomical Journal
 <https://ui.adsabs.harvard.edu/abs/2007AJ....133..734B/abstract>`_.

-The primary class is :ref:`Kcorrect<kcorrect>`, which fits very restricted spectral energy distribution models to galaxy photometry.
+The primary class is :py:class:`Kcorrect <kcorrect.kcorrect.Kcorrect>`, which fits very restricted spectral energy distribution models to galaxy photometry.
 These fits are based on stellar population synthesis models and may also be interpreted physically (e.g. in terms of stellar masses or mass-to-light ratios),